Black Ridge Quartz Gemstone

 What Color is Black Ridge Quartz?

-Black Ridge Quartz is unique among assembled triplet gemstones.
-It’s the first triplet stone offered by Shop LC that evokes the look of precious black opal!
+Black Ridge Quartz is unique among assembled gemstones.
+It’s the first doublet stone offered by Shop LC that evokes the look of precious black opal!
 Displaying a deep black bodycolor this jewel sparkles with an intense kaleidoscope play-of-color typically found in only the most expensive and rarest opals.

 Other Black Ridge Quartz Quality Factors